SteelCompendium/data-gen/Abilities/Elementalist/Void Embrace.md

 - **Target:** Self or 1 ally

 **Effect:** At any point during the move, you teleport the target a number of squares equal to your Reason.

+**Spend 1 Essence:** You teleport the target a number of squares equal to twice your Reason score instead.